-Laboratory classes focus on hands-on acquisition of practical skills in the application of key principles, concepts and methods in pharmacology.
-Laboratory sessions involve problem solving, data collection and observation.
-In some complex pharmacological areas, computer simulations are used to convey the essential components involved with learning those subjects.
-Further time is allocated to the analysis, interpretation and evaluation of the results both inside and outside those practical classes.
-In this way you will develop your skills to undertake self-directed study and to become autonomous, independent learners.
-You will also be expected to carry out supplementary reading and research to consolidate taught material.
+Laboratory classes focus on hands-on acquisition of practical skills in the application of key principles, concepts and methods.
+Laboratory sessions involve hypothesis testing, problem solving, data collection and observation.
+Further time is allocated to the analysis, interpretation and evaluation of the results both inside and outside these practical classes.
+In this way you will develop your skills to undertake self-directed study and to become an autonomous, independent learner.
+You will also be expected to carry out supplementary reading to consolidate taught material.
+Seminars are used to offer a small group teaching environment, often led by students' needs, to review, discuss and consider aspects of taught material from either lecture or laboratory classes.
+You will develop your skills to undertake self-directed study and to become autonomous, independent learners.
+You will apply these skills in a short research project at Level 6 (40 cp) and a further extensive research project at Level 7 (100 cp).

-During the course of your studies you will assemble a skills portfolio.
-This portfolio will prove useful when completing your CV and when applying for positions at the end of the course.
+During the course of your studies, you will assemble a Skills Portfolio, which you can use to reflect on the skills and attributes which you acquire.
+This Portfolio will prove useful when completing your CV, and when applying for jobs at the end of the course.

-9 Assessment Methods
+9. Assessment Methods

 The course uses a variety of assessment methods to enable you to demonstrate achievement of the learning outcomes.
-Subject knowledge and understanding is mainly tested through tests and examinations, preparation of case studies, writeups of laboratory practical work, oral and poster presentations.
+Subject knowledge and understanding are mainly tested through tests and examinations, preparation of case studies, write-ups of laboratory practical work and field work, oral and poster presentations.
 Laboratory investigations are used to assess a range of intellectual and practical skills.
 Your ability to test hypotheses, observe, collate, present, interpret and evaluate findings of an investigation is assessed through the preparation of laboratory reports.

-Your communication skills, in written and oral formats, are assessed at numerous points throughout the course.
-Laboratory reports, poster presentations, essays and examinations provide you with an opportunity to demonstrate your writing skills.
-Oral presentations and verbal defences of posters offer a means for you to demonstrate your verbal communication skills while the poster itself allows for graphical and spatial skills to be expressed.
+Your communication skills, in written and oral formats are assessed at numerous points throughout the course.
+Laboratory reports, poster presentations, essays and examinations provide you with opportunities to demonstrate your writing skills.
+Oral presentations and verbal defences of posters offer ways for you to demonstrate your verbal communication skills, while the poster itself also allows for graphical and spatial skills to be expressed.

-You will also be given written feedback on your assessed work to help you to develop your effectiveness as a learner and to help you to achieve your goals.
+You will be given written feedback on all your assessed work to help you to develop your effectiveness as a learner and to achieve your goals.

-10 Course structure and curriculum
+10. Course structure and curriculum

-The Master of Biology, MBiol Pharmacology degree is offered in full time mode (four years) and sandwich mode (five years).
-In the latter you will typically spend year 3 on placement working in the private or public sector in a role that is aligned with your course.
-Teaching and learning take place for 26 weeks with the last 4 weeks of each year being set aside for examinations.
+The Master of Biology, MBiol Biochemistry degree is a 4-year full-time course, or 5 years with a sandwich component.
+The academic year comprises 30 weeks divided into 3 terms.
+Teaching and learning take place for 26 weeks with the final 4 weeks of each year being set aside for examinations.
 An exception to this is in the final year of the course, when projects will continue and be written up to the end of term, there being no end of year examinations.